oracle-livelabs/developer/redwood-extensions/addbuttonsandactions/addbuttonsandactions.md

 	![Dragging actions](images/actiondrag.png)
   and drop it onto the canvas:
 	![Dropping actions](images/actiondrop.png)
+  Currently there is no page to navigate to, so you'll need to create one.

 5. In the Properties pane, locate the page list and click **Create**:
 	![Action properties](images/clickcreateeditpage.png)